Insights Discovery

 The four colour energies.

 Insights Discovery uses four colour energies to represent different behavioural preferences.
-Everyone has all four energies — the difference lies in which ones each person uses most naturally.
+Everyone has all access to all four energies — the difference lies in which ones each person uses most naturally and consciously bring with us to work.

 Fiery Red